adaros92/data-blog/content/post5.rst

 That is if a dimension changes, the dataset owners can easily backfill that dimension into the one table that also has facts within a matter of hours or days.

-I think these techniques are still worth understanding as logical data models though but they're not requirements when physically storing the data.
+I think these techniques are still worth understanding as logical data models, but they're not requirements when physically storing the data.